Hujanen91/skyrim-text-adventure-PP3/README.md

 I've used the following Python packages and/or external imported packages.

-- `sys`: used for adding the restart game function.
+- `sys`: used for adding the restart program function.
 - `os`: used for adding a `clear()` function.
 - `colorama`: used for including color in the terminal.
+- `pyfiglet`: used for including ASCII art in the terminal.
+- `random`: is used for generating or manipulating random integers.

 ## Testing